Fullerton Domestic Violence Defense Lawyer

 Attorney Jacqueline Goodman’s reputation for success in domestic violence cases is well-known throughout the local legal community.
 In fact, many of her domestic violence cases come to her law firm from referrals from fellow criminal defense attorneys who know she has the insight and experience to handle it.
 She is focused on obtaining better plea bargains and more dismissals for her clients, regardless of how strong the prosecution’s case might seem at first.

 Experienced Legal Counsel from The Law Office of Jacqueline Goodman

 One of the things that you must keep in mind regarding domestic violence is that false accusations take place all the time.
 Jealousy, bitterness, revenge, and misunderstandings or false memories can easily lead to false accusations of domestic violence or abuse.
 If you have been accused of domestic violence, contact the Law Offices of Jacqueline Goodman in Fullerton as soon as possible.
-Involving a criminal defense attorney of her caliber at the beginning of your case will give you the greatest chance of refuting the charges brought against you.
+Involving a domestic violence attorney of her caliber at the beginning of your case will give you the greatest chance of refuting the charges brought against you.

 Why else should you insist on getting domestic violence defense representation from Attorney Jacqueline Goodman?
 Working with a female defense attorney brings a unique perspective to the representation of a domestic violence case that the prosecution will not anticipate.

 Attorney Goodman is never quick to rely on a plea bargain if the best interests of her client would be served by litigation.
 She is not afraid to go to Court and fight for your rights.
 Local prosecutors throughout Orange County recognize Jacquelin’s name and know they will have a hard time gaining any ground during trial.

 Contact her firm in Fullerton today to challenge your domestic violence accusations head-on.